Skip to Content

 Essential Stitches

-• Slip Stitch: Invisible magic for hems and finishing.
+• Slip Stitch: Invisible hems that disappear into your fabric

 Seam Finishes